MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

 1. If you are not already logged in as your Global Admin, launch the Azure Portal and log in now.
 2. In the search box type **Azure Active Directory** and launch Azure AD.
 3. In **Azure Active Directory**, select **Roles and administrators**, and then select the **Application administrator** role from the list.
+# RobertS --> Same challenge as above, I get the PIM interface, instead of the normal UI.

    **Note - You could select multiple roles at this point to perform some bulk activities.**